Take the quiz

 Impress: specialists in invisible orthodontics

-At Impress we offer different types of treatments, depending on your needs and the complexity of your case, each with fixed prices and no surprises.
-Additionally, we also have financing options in case you’d prefer to pay for your orthodontic treatment in instalments.
+We offer different types of treatments, depending on your needs and the complexity of your case.
+You'll benefit from knowing fixed prices - no nasty surprises.
+Additionally, we offer financing options to pay for your orthodontic treatment in instalments.

-Visit us at your nearest Impress clinic to evaluate your case and discover the treatment that’s best for you.
+Visit us at your nearest Impress clinic for your free orthodontic check, and discover the treatment that’s best for you.
 We can’t wait to meet you!

 Share Article